vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-locally-sbdg.md

 ./gradlew bootRun
 ```

-*We are running a gradle task so you will most likely see the executing progress bar stop around 75% when the app is up and running.*
+*We are running a Gradle task so you will most likely see the executing progress bar stop around 75% when the app is up and running.*

 Now that the application has started, open a browser and go to **(http://localhost:8080)**.